 Dan Amakye Dede is a Ghanaian musician.
-He is one of Ghana's premier highlife artistes and is called "Iron Boy", "the highlife maestro" and "Abrantie" (Gentleman).
+He is one of Ghana's premier highlife artists and is called "Iron Boy", "the highlife maestro", and "Abrantie" (English: Gentleman).
 Amakye Dede was born in Agogo, Ashanti Akim.
 He attended Agogo Roman School.

 He then formed his own band, the Apollo High Kings, in 1980.
 He dominated the highlife scene in the 1980s and 1990s and continues to have hit songs in the 21st century.